kgoebber/Met_Computer_Apps/reading-input-in-python.md

 firstname = raw_input("Input your first name: ")
 ```

-In a way Python combines the two lines that we had to use in Fortran into one.
+In a way Python combines the two lines that we had to use in Fortran into one. **Note:** using this method the Python interpreter assumes a string format for your input.
+However, Python makes it easy to convert between types by using the `int()`,`str()`, or`float()`functions to convert to the desired data type.

 Here is an example script that will read from commandline input.

 ```py
 # This python script is designed to illustrate how to read in a parameter from the command line